firebelley/GodotUtilities/README.md

 1. Get a unique descendant with `snake_case` member name: `GetNodeOrNull<Label>("%my_label)`
 1. Get a direct child with `camelCase` member name: `GetNodeOrNull<Label>("myLabel")`
 1. Get a unique descendant with `camelCase` member name: `GetNodeOrNull<Label>("%myLabel)`

-1. Get a direct child with member name converted to lower case: `GetNodeOrNull<Label>("mylabel")`
-1. Get a unique descendant with member name converted to lower case: `GetNodeOrNull<Label>("%mylabel")`
+As a fallback, a fuzzy match will be attempted.
 An error will be printed in the console if nothing was matched.

 ## Signal Method Generation